Biomedical Engineering and Design

 - IBISWorld -- Gives information about the industry as a whole, including industry performance and outlook, statistics, products and markets, major companies, operating conditions, and more.

 - MarketResearch.com -- Current and archived market research reports about biotechnology, health care, pharmaceuticals, and other industries.
 Includes demographic reports for specific populations.
-(Important: The library's link will show reports whose full text we DO have.
-Google will show reports which we CANNOT obtain.)

 - Gartner Advisory Intra Web--Market research database for anything related to computers in all industries.
 In the health care industry, this includes wearable devices, medical information systems, telemedicine, and many other health-care-related devices and systems.